QCPOLstakepool/cardano-tip-bot/README.md

 - `3 ada, 1000000 hosky`
 - `1000000 hosky`

-The complete command could look like `@CardanoTipBot !tip 3 ada, 1000000 hosky`
+The complete command could look like `@CardanoTipBot !tip 3 ada, 1000000 hosky wow great work, thank you!`

 ## How it works
 TODO